netsec-ethz/scion-quic-multipath_I-D/draft-zaeschke-scion-quic-multipath.md

 ## Low Latency {#lola}

-There are multiple approaches to transfer traffic with the lowest possible latency.
+There are multiple approaches to identify low latency paths.
 For example:

-  1) With separate latency measurements.
-Latency measurements run in parallel to data traffic.
-This allows performing measurements at a different frequency and over many more paths than payload traffic.
-  This can be useful if payload packets are large and sending them redundantly over multiple links is too costly or considered too invasive with respect to other network users.
-  Low frequency measurements may be combined with traffic prediction algorithms in order to identify best paths between measurements.
-  Due to low bandwidth overhead, this may be the most cost efficient approach.
-  It may be possible to do this with SCION SCMP packets, either with ECHO packets or possibly with traceroute if the AS internal latency of the destination AS is negligible (because it may be small or it may be almost the same for all border routers that are on interesting paths).
+1) Rely only on metadata.
+This is the fastest approach and may give a path that is already "good enough".

+2) Traceroute on a few selected paths.
+Traceroute gives latencies for each segment.
+By considering overlapping linnk in known paths, the paths for traceroutes can be selected such that a minimum of traceroutes provides latency onformation for a lorge number of links.
+These links can then be used to select the most promising path.

+   Traceroute also has the advantage that it does not put load on the server.

+   However, traceroute may not give information for the last mile to the remote endpoint.

+3) Use RTT estimation, see {{rtt}}.

-  2) With implicit measurements through QUIC ACK frames.
+4) With implicit measurements through QUIC ACK frames.
   {{Section 13.2 of QUIC-TRANSPORT}} recommends sending an ACK frame after receiving at least two ack-eliciting packets or after a delay.
   If the application sends data on multiple paths in parallel, this may